marleeeeeey/wofares_game_engine/README.md

 Start thinking about the game idea : 1200 2024-04-13
 Complete repository setup : 1353 2024-04-13
 Implement dummy portal catching the player : 1513 2024-04-13
+Intergrate evil and portal animations : 1826 2024-04-13

+## Assets

+- Animation (Aseprite)
+  - All frames should have tags.
+Tags are used in the code.
+  - Aseprite should contrain frame with name `Hitbox`.
+- Tiled
+  - Should contain layers: `terrain`, `objects`.
+  - Use flat filesytem structure for tilesets and layers.